JOCuendet/badpotatoes/README.md

 ## How-to play
 - Use the keys to move forward or backwards.
-- Press 'e' to atack the enemies in front of you.
+- Press $`e` to attack the enemies in front of you.
-- You can press 'space' to use your shield to block the enemy and propel it to a safe distance in front of you.
+- You can press $`space` to use your shield to block the enemy and propel it to a safe distance in front of you.

 ### keybind
 ![keys](resources/docs.screenshots/keys.png?raw=true "keys")